Saint Robert Bellarmine’s Clarity of Mind and Soul

 The stubborn scientist was bent on foisting the Copernican model on all and sundry (which, in accord with Galileo’s Pythagorean principles, still relied on mathematically, perfectly circular orbits and uniform motion of the planets, both of which Galileo claimed to be absolutely true, and which are in fact quite false), mocking derisively those who disagreed with him, and, hence, forcing the issue towards its unfortunate and tragic finale.
 Galileo’s was the pride of scientists that continues into our own day.
 Things may well have turned out differently, and more felicitously, had Bellarmine lived a bit longer.
 But God has His ways, sometimes rather long and torturous from our temporal perspective, of allowing the truth to be known.

 Bellarmine was involved in much of the work of the Church in the post-Protestant era of the 17th century, especially in implementing the decrees of the Council of Trent, which had its closing sessions just as Bellarmine was beginning his theological studies.
-As Pope Clement VIII remarked as the young Jesuit began to be known, “the Church of God had not his equal in learning”.
+As Pope Clement VIII remarked, “the Church of God had not his equal in learning”.
 In many ways, one is reminded of the future Cardinal Josef Ratzinger.
-Even the philosopher Thomas Hobbes – no lover of Catholicism – saw him in his visit to Rome in 1614, and, even from his more secular perspective, was struck by something about the ‘lean, little old man’, who ‘lived more retired’ than the other prelates.
+Even the philosopher Thomas Hobbes – no lover of Catholicism – saw him in his visit to Rome in 1614, and, from his more secular perspective, was struck by something about the ‘lean, little old man’, who ‘lived more retired’ than the other prelates.
 Ironically, it was his very being a Jesuit – they have always been viewed with some suspicion since the days of Saint Ignatius himself – prevented Robert Bellarmine from ever being elected Pope.
 After all, Ignatius did not want his men to receive any ecclesiastical dignities, and I’m rather sure the saint was quite relieved.

 What Hobbes saw in that ‘little, old man’ was holiness, the fruit of a life of prayer, discipline and charity, even if was a full three centuries before Robert Bellarmine was canonized, by Pius XI in 1930, and declared one of the 36 Doctors of the Church the following year.

-May more Bellarmines rise up from the ranks of young, idealistic priests, they too steeped in Saint Thomas, the lives of the saints.
+May more Bellarmines rise up from the ranks of young, idealistic priests, steeped in Scripture, Saint Thomas, the lives of the saints.
 Holiness is eminently attainable, if we but give our assent to the prevenient grace of the good and merciful God.

 Saint Robert Bellarmine, ora pro nobis!